scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In X.509 terms, control plane AS certificates are end entity certificates.
 That is, they cannot be used to verify other certificates.

 The RECOMMENDED maximum validity period of a CP AS certificate is 3 days.
+AS operators are advised to renew these certificates by a margin of at least their configured Hop Field expiration time, as described in the "AS Entry Signature" section of {{I-D.dekater-scion-controlplane}}.

 ## Voting Certificates {#cp-voting-cert}